-We do understand the pressure and difficulty that parents are facing, having had to adapt very suddenly to this new method of working and we have tried to make it as easy as possible for parents and children to access this work.
+We do understand the pressure and difficulty that parents have been facing, having had to adapt suddenly to this new way of working and we have tried to make it as easy as possible for parents and children to access this work.

 It is very important to understand, however, that children are always at risk when using the Internet, and more time spent online will mean more vigilance, not less.
-Therefore, we hope that this page will help you to ensure that your child remains as safe as possible.
+Therefore, we hope that the reminders and advice below will help you and your child stay as safe as possible when using the internet.